irabbi360/vue-npm-package-starter/README.md

 If you haven't signed into NPM inside your terminal you can do that by running the `npm adduser` command.

 Then just run the `npm publish` command and the package should be pushed up and made available on NPM.

+## How to Install this

+`npm i vue-example-npm`

+useages
+`import VueExampleNpm from 'vue-example-npm'`
+`import 'vue-example-npm/dist/style.css`